sosy-lab/java-smt/Developers.md

 ./configure --staticlib --java --git-describe && cd build && make -j 2
 ```

-Then execute the following command in the JavaSMT directory, where `$Z3_DIR` is the absolute path of the Z3 directory:
+Then execute the following command in the JavaSMT directory, where `$Z3_DIR` is the absolute path of directory with the Z3 binaries:
 ```
 ant publish-z3 -Dz3.path=$Z3_DIR
 ```